This post contains affiliate links.

-“Wish Upon” is a psychological, paranormal horror that for me felt like a mindscrew “Donnie Darko” meets “Hellraiser”.
+“Wish Upon” is one of the psychological, paranormal horror movies on Netflix that for me felt like a mindscrew “Donnie Darko” meets “Hellraiser”.
 Like the latter, it’s also a cursed object story, and a movie of this kind very nice to watch now and then.

 Personally, I think I’ll give credit to it as being one of the first horror movies based on the multiverse theory I watched.

 I personally don’t believe in the multiverse and infinite timelines idea.
 Still, we can’t deny that’s amusing and food for thought if you believe in that kind of thing.

 I loved this movie, but I was very disappointed by how Netflix pigeon-holed it in one of its invented horror sub-genres.
 I’ll elaborate on this below.

 A girl, Clare (Joey King), lives with her scavenging father (Ryan Phillippe).
 The father finds a cursed object in one of his scavenging runs.
 He takes the cursed box home and gives it as a present to his daughter.